 What are symptoms patients experience due to pooling, which pushes excess adrenaline as one raises a T3-containing medication?

-When you get your saliva results
+When your saliva results are sent back to you

-When you get your lab results back, compare them to the information on the lab values page or the Odds and Ends chapter in the STTM 1 book.
+When you get your lab results back, compare them to the information on the lab values page or the Odds and Ends chapter in the STTM 1 book with the blue gray cover.
+Also see the results for aldosterone.
 This may be information you’ll have to teach an open-minded medical professional.
 You will also need aldosterone tested via blood.

 Are pooling and a high Reverse T3 the same thing?